-I knew they were performing well, but I didn’t realize how dramatically these two publicly traded REITs have been performing compared to the S&P 500 index until now.
-OHI is up ~25% YTD and O is up ~11% YTD.
+I knew my REITs were performing well.
+But I didn’t realize how dramatically these two publicly traded REITs have been performing.
+Both OHI and O have outperformed the S&P 500.

-A common assumption investors have is that when interest rates rise, real estate tends to fall because borrowing costs, and therefore, purchasing power goes down.
+A common assumption investors have is that when interest rates rise, real estate tends to fall.
+The reason is due to rising borrowing costs.
+As a result, purchasing power goes down.
+The Fed may start hiking again to cool potential inflation post pandemic.

 Let’s look into more detail why higher interest rates don’t necessarily hurt REIT and real estate performance overall and may actually be a positive signal for the industry as a whole.